GWLGT/GWLGT/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm starting to get interested in programming at the age of 13

-!!! note "NOTE"
+- 📝 NOTE:
-    I'm only working on my Phone ([Termux](https://github.com/termux/termux-app)), i don't have Desktop, so don't expect me to Contribute that Much!.
+> I'm only working on my Phone ([Termux](https://github.com/termux/termux-app)), i don't have Desktop, so don't expect me to Contribute that Much!.

 <!---
 GWLGT/GWLGT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.